wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

 -------------------------

-The final stage of the process for installing Wazuh indexer cluster consists in running the security admin script.
+The final stage of the process for installing the Wazuh indexer cluster consists in running the security admin script.

 Run the unattended script with option ``-s`` to load the new certificates information and start the cluster.